Statistics: 6 miles roundtrip, ascent 350′

 Walking through sagebrush and stands of trees, we encountered the first beaver pond.

 We did not see any beavers, but a muskrat was clearly enjoying a swim.

 A beaver dam was on the trail at the far end of the pond.

 We did not see the beaver working this dam, but a chipmunk took notice of us.

-On the return portion of the loop, we detoured from the trail to climb up on top of Kite Hill above Mammoth Hot Springs, where we found an old civilian cemetery containing 14 graves outlined with rocks.
-Only one of the original gravestones remained, a double stone most likely for 2 hotel employees who died in 1883 and 1886, three years apart and different surnames.
+On the return portion of the loop, we detoured from the trail to climb up to the top of Kite Hill above Mammoth Hot Springs, where we found an old civilian cemetery containing 14 graves outlined with rocks.
+Only one of the original gravestones remained, a double stone most likely for 2 hotel employees – Mary and Sarry – who died in 1883 and 1886, three years apart and different surnames.
 There might be an interesting story of the Old West here.

 By the time we returned to the trailhead the day was warmer and so were we.
-To finish off the day we stopped in at the well-supplied souvenir store to get
+To finish off the day we stopped in at the well-supplied souvenir store in Mammoth Hot Springs to get